Nursing Home Listeria Deaths Result in Frozen Supplemental Shake Recall

 The U.S. Food and Drug Administration (FDA) announced a Lyons ReadyCare and Sysco Imperial Frozen Supplemental Shakes recall on February 23, indicating that multiple deaths have occurred at nursing homes due to the affected shakes being contaminated with listeria.

-Officials indicate that the source of multiple listeria illnesses have been under investigation since 2018, and recent advancements in genome sequencing have now confirmed that samples from the Prairie Farms Dairy manufacturing plant in Indiana are closely related to the strain causing the outbreak, allowing the FDA to establish a definitive link between the contaminated products and the ongoing listeria cases.
+Officials indicate that the source of multiple listeria illnesses have been under investigation since 2018, and recent advancements in genome sequencing have now confirmed that samples from the Prairie Farms Dairy manufacturing plant in Indiana are closely related to the strain causing the outbreak, allowing the FDA to establish a definitive link between the contaminated dietary shakes and the ongoing listeria cases.

 According to the recall notice, the shake products have been associated with at least 38 illnesses and 12 deaths across a range of states, including Alabama, California, Colorado, Connecticut, Florida, Illinois, Maryland, Michigan, Minnesota, Missouri, Nevada, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Washington, and West Virginia.